 The summit is like a roof of a house, elongated and steep on the south and north sides.
 The cross is in fact on the lower end of the summit ridge, overlooking Simplon pass.

-You will have great views to Monte Leone which is very close in the south direction.
-The Weismiess group is in the distance in the southwest direction; Bishorn and Weisshorn are in the west, and the great peaks Bietschhorn, Aletschhorn and Finsteraarhorn are in the north direction.
+You will have great views of Monte Leone which is very close in the south direction.
+The Weismiess group is in the distance in the southwest direction; Bishorn and Weisshorn are in the west, and the great peaks Bietschhorn, Aletschhorn, and Finsteraarhorn are in the north direction.

 If you are sure that there are no snow on the route, for example in late summer, you will need no particular equipment whatsoever, in spite of the peak being so sharp.
-However, in the presence of snow, I would strongly suggest having at least an ice axe and crampons.
-The final 200 meters are very steep, and with snow, it would be difficult without such an equipment.
+However, in the presence of snow, I would strongly suggest having at least an G4free%2012-Teeth Ice/Snow Boot Shoe Covers Spike Cleats Crampons Gripper Climbing Walking Outdoor“>crampons.
+The final 200 meters are very steep, and with snow, it would be difficult without such equipment.
 So in the case without snow, my summary is as follows:

 An obvious choice is the Simplon Hospice, or the Monte Leone hut which is directly below the summit.
 Note that there is an alpinist refuge Bivacco Farello above the Monte Leone hut, so this is the closest place to the summit to spend a night.
 It is below a rock at Aurona pass (2770 m).